This post may contain affiliate links. Please read our disclosure policy.

 - Vegetables – Chopped onion, celery and carrots, also known as mirepoix.
 This combination is considered the holy trinity and is commonly used as the flavor base for soups and other dishes.

 - Ham – use up leftovers from a big meal or pick up a ham steak or even chopped ham at the grocery store.
 Feel free to throw a ham bone in with the cooking liquid if you have one.
 Bacon, polish sausage or even chicken can be used as a substitute.
+If you have a hambone of ham hock, add that in with the beans as they cook for a really great blavor.

 - Seasonings – I used dried thyme, which I often use in soups, garlic and a bay leaf.
 Salt should only be added at the end and if needed since the ham can be quite salty on it’s own.